pandey-ankit/coherence-new/lab1/lab1.md

    You should also see no SQL statement being shown on the application log as well confirming this.

    > Note: For this example we are only using an in memory database, but you can image if your database call takes 10-20ms, then returning
-   > the data from teh cache instead of the database, significantly reduces the access time and takes load off the backend database.
+   > the data from the cache instead of the database, significantly reduces the access time and takes load off the backend database.

    <<IMAGE SHOWING GETS 1>>